przemerr/exodusRecovery/README.md

 The script will ask for all the necessary details:

-- an address where you want the funds to be sent to
 - a private key
-- amount of LSK to transfer
+- a password of your chosing for the privatekey encryption

+Copy the JSON output and paste it in the Lisk Desktop Wallet when importing the account

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️
 ### Make sure you're executing the script in a safe enviornment, your private key might get leaked.
-After sending the funds to a different wallet, it's best to not reuse the private key.
+After importing the account, it's best to transfer the funds from the account, it's best to not reuse the private key.
-### Transfer a small amount first to check if everything is working correctly.
 ### I'm not responsible for any token loses.
 Use at your own risk.
 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️⚠️